C2SM/c2sm.github.io/docs/alps/santis.md

 ### netcdf-tools

+The netcdf-tools uenv provides a set of CLI tools and GUI tools frequently used in climate and weather workflows, including `cdo`, `ncview`, `ncdump` and others.

-The `netcdf-tools` uenv should be loaded with the `--view=netcdf` argument to instantly access all of the tools that are shipped with this uenv:
+It is recommended that the `netcdf-tools` uenv should be loaded with the `--view=netcdf` argument to instantly access all of the tools that are shipped with this uenv:

 ```bash
 uenv start --view=netcdf netcdf-tools/2025:v1
 ```

-The software is now available:
+The software is now available, e.g.:

 ```bash
 which cdo